HumanSignal/label-studio/docs/source/blog/AWS-Transcribe.md

 Before you start your transcription process, make sure you have the following:
 - An AWS account
 - Audio files stored in Amazon S3
-- The AWS command line interface tool installed
+- The AWS command line interface tool installed ADD A LINK
 - Python version 3.7 or higher installed

 ## Configure programmatic access to AWS Transcribe

 Set up your Amazon S3 buckets with the audio files to allow the AWS Transcribe service to read the contents programmatically.

 #### Create IAM user

+Use the AWS CLI tool to create an identity to access the bucket on behalf of the AWS Transcribe service.
+Run the following command:

 ```bash
 aws iam create-user --user-name test-transcribe-client
 ```

 #### Create AWS credentials for programmatic access

+Create the credentials for the username that you just created to allow the transcription service to access the bucket.
+Run the following command:

 ```bash
 aws iam create-access-key --user-name test-transcribe-client